Dagenham: Sport

-Motorcycle speedway was staged at the greyhound stadium in Ripple Road in the mid to late 1930s.
-The club run events focussed on training but a team called the Dagenham Daggers did take part in local competitions.
-It is possible that the venture was operational as early as 1931 a meeting at Caxton (Cambridgeshire) was advertised as Caxton Speedway v Dagenham Speedway.
+Greyhound racing and Motorcycle speedway was staged at the Dagenham Greyhound Stadium off Ripple Road, from 1930 to 1965.
+The speedway club ran various events from 1932 to 1939 and a team called the Dagenham Daggers took part in challenge matches and the Sunday Dirt-Track League.

 Dagenham's leading cricket club Goresbrook Cricket Club are based at the May & Baker Sports Club in Rainham Road South, in 2011 the club won the Essex County Cricket League for the first time in its history.

 Dagenham has a King George's Field in memorial to King George V. The park was renamed in 1953 by Queen Elizabeth II.
 Dagenham also has many other parks such as Valence - and Parsloes (which lies partly in the pre-1965 borough of Barking).
 Dagenham Crusaders Drum and Bugle Corps, founded by John Johnson, was the first British Drum Corps and performed in the United States for the first time in 1983.
 In 2010 they reformed to perform for DCUK's 30th anniversary, fielding a competitive corps for the first time in 22 years.

-The town is also home to the Dagenham Girl Pipers, a bagpipe marching band founded in 1930 by the Revd Joseph Waddington Graves.
+Dagenham Flat Fire

+In the early hours of 26 August 2024, a fire blazed through the Spectrum Building, a tower block mostly of flats on Freshwater Road, Dagenham.
+Emergency services received the first report of the fire at 02:44 local time, with the first fire engine arriving at 02:49 local time.
+More than 100 people were evacuated, at least 20 being rescued by firefighters.
+225 firefighters and at least 40 fire engines responded to the incident.

+Four people were treated by ambulances at the scene, of which two were taken to hospital.